jrc-16/edx-html5-games/readme.md

 ## Summary
-A repo for developing html 5 games
+A repo for developing html 5 games!